Ephraim Sidon: Professional and literary career

 In the 1990s Sidon gained status as the top writer for the Israeli Channel 2 satirical puppet show Chartzufim, the Israeli version of Spitting Image.
 This program mocked the Israeli government mainly during the governments of Barak and Netanyahu.
-Sidon continued playing a major role in the satirical front of Israel’s main publications and enjoyed wide following with weekly satirical columns in leading newspapers, including a much-acclaimed weekly sketch based on Biblical Stories.
+Sidon continued playing a major role in the satirical front of Israel’s main publications and enjoyed a wide following with weekly satirical columns in leading newspapers, including a much-acclaimed weekly sketch based on Biblical Stories.

 However, Sidon is most loved and acknowledged for his children’s books, with their imaginative characters, rhyme and strong underlying morals.
-He has published 25 books for children, which are part of the Israeli theatrical cannon.
+He has published 25 books for children, which are part of the Israeli theatrical canon.
 His most notable books include the bestselling Baldy Heights and Uzu and Muzu from Kakaruzu.
 His books have been widely translated.

 Awards

 In 2004, Sidon was a co-recipient (jointly with David Grossman and Haya Shenhav) of the Bialik Prize for literature.